Higher Ed Membership

 2. What are the dues for a higher education student membership?

-The higher education student membership is included in the student fees paid with a level II or level III higher education membership.
+The higher education student membership is $45.
 The student is a student member as long as they remain at that higher education institution or until they become a PATH International Certified Instructor.

 3. Will they be required to follow the same steps for certification as those who are taking the traditional route of workshop and certification?

-Yes, students will be required to follow the same process, but will not have to attend and complete a workshop (for Level II and Level III Higher Education Members).
+Yes, students will be required to follow the same process, but may not have to attend and complete a workshop depending on the education offered at the college/university.

 4. If we offer curricula for certification, what are the employment opportunities for students wishing to become PATH International Certified Instructors?